WHao-0923/Movie-Website/README.md

 - # Master/Slave
     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.
+    - WebContent/META-INF/context.xml and All Servlets in /src folders.

     - #### How read/write requests were routed to Master/Slave SQL?
+    - Use two separated Datasources for Primary and Secondary MySQL databases, the connections are determined based on the sql queries used within each servlets.

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.